 Chew all your food well.
 If you have dentures be sure to cut your food into small pieces and to chew it thoroughly.
 If you don’t follow these precautions, you may have vomiting, stomach irritation, and swelling.
 You could also have stomach obstruction.
 If you have problems with solid foods and suffer from nausea or vomiting, go back to the liquid diet you had earlier.
 Then slowly add soft foods to help you transition to solid foods later.
 Always ask for advice that is specific to your situation from your doctor or dietitian.
 Vomiting may increase the incidence of band slippage, stomach slippage, or stretching of the small stomach pouch above the band.

-The Pre-Operative diet helps patients improve recovery, increase the rate of weight loss and contributes to reduce risks during the procedure.
+The Pre-Operative diet helps patients improve recovery, increase the rate of weight loss and contribute to reducing risks during the procedure.
 The pre-surgery diet should be started weeks and sometimes even months before the actual surgery.

 Dieting before surgery helps to reduce risks during the procedure.
 The goal is to reduce fat around the liver, which contributes to preserve and protect muscle tissue.

-After the procedure your physician will surely put you on an comprehensive diet plan.
+After the procedure, your physician will surely put you on a comprehensive diet plan.
 It will likely include at first, an entirely liquid diet.
-Then it will progress to include solid foods including low-fat proteins, bread and cereals, dairy products, fruits, vegetables and healthy fats.
+Then it will progress to include solid foods including low-fat proteins, bread and cereals, dairy products, fruits, vegetables, and healthy fats.